Every movie and TV show landing on Netflix this month

 For those who want more Selling Sunset, a reunion episode will be added to the service, also.

 Find a full list of every movie and TV series being added to Netflix in May 2022 below.
+Find the full list of everything beimg removed here.

 NB: we compile this list ourselves with additional help from What’s on Netflix.